Trumpeter swan: Description

 The trumpeter swan is the largest extant species of waterfowl, and both the heaviest and longest native bird of North America.
 Adults usually measure 138–165 cm long, though large males can exceed 180 cm in total length.
 The weight of adult birds is typically 7–13.6 kg.
 Possibly due to seasonal variation based on food access and variability due to age, average weights in males have been reported to range from 10.9 to 12.7 kg and from 9.4 to 10.3 kg in females.

-It is one of the heaviest living birds or animals capable of flight, and, in terms of average mass, the heaviest flying bird in the world.
-Alongside the mute swan (Cygnus olor), Dalmatian pelican (Pelecanus crispus), kori bustard (Ardeotis kori), and Andean condor (Vultur gryphus), it is one of a handful to weigh in excess of 10 kg between the sexes, and one survey of wintering trumpeters found it averaged second only to the condor in mean mass.
+It is one of the heaviest living animals capable of flight, and, in terms of average mass, the heaviest flying bird in the world.
+Alongside the mute swan (Cygnus olor), wild turkey (Meleagris gallopavo), great bustard (Otis tarda), Kori bustard (Ardeotis kori), Dalmatian pelican (Pelecanus crispus), and Andean condor (Vultur gryphus), it is one of a handful to weigh in excess of 10 kg between the sexes, and one survey of wintering trumpeters found it averaged second only to the condor in mean mass.
 The trumpeter swan's wingspan ranges from 185 to 304.8 cm, with the wing chord measuring 60–68 cm.
 The largest known male trumpeter attained a length of 183 cm, a wingspan of 3.1 m and a weight of 17.2 kg.
-It is the second heaviest wild waterfowl ever found, as one mute swan was found to weigh a massive 23 kg, but it was unclear whether the latter swan was still capable of flight because of its bulk.
+It is the second heaviest wild waterfowl ever found, as one mute swan was found to weigh a massive 22.5 kg, but it was unclear whether the latter swan was still capable of flight because of its bulk.